 Also, the University’s Digital Accessibility Office (DAO) offers accessibility assessments for course content, guidance on fixing issues, and resources to learn more.
 Please review the DAO’s Top 10 Tips for Digital Accessibility.

 We are working with a third-party vendor (K16) recommended by Instructure to migrate courses from Sakai to Canvas.
 This means that the content in some (but not all) of your Sakai courses will be automatically transferred to a similar (but not identical) structure in Canvas.

 Migrated content from University Registrar courses that were taught in Sakai in the Spring, Summer, and Fall 2022 terms as well as Spring and Summer 2023 are now available in Canvas.
-If you taught a course from these terms in Sakai, you should now see an archive of each of your courses on your Canvas Dashboard, titled in the form of “DEPT101.001.FA22_k16_SAKAI_Archive” (note: SP22 archive sites do not include “SAKAI_Archive” in the site name and some sites may include “k16” in the archive title as well).
+If you taught a course from these terms in Sakai, you should now see an archive of each of your courses on your Canvas Dashboard, titled in the form of “DEPT101.001.FA22_SAKAI_Archive” (note: SP22 archive sites do not include “SAKAI_Archive” in the site name and some sites may include “k16” in the archive title as well).
 Instructors can choose to reuse this copied content and import it into their official Canvas courses.
 We advise reviewing migrated data as soon as possible to identify where you will need to make adjustments.
-See full details on getting course content into Canvas.
+See full details on getting content into Canvas.